 Fourth, insurance coverage may not be available for home buyers above a certain age.
 Alternatively, lenders cannot engage in age discrimination and must make mortgages available to any qualified home buyer regardless of age.

-Fifth, you may be able to find a mortgage life insurance policy which has a premium waiver that goes into effect in the event of disability.
-If you see such clause it will be important to review exactly what it means with an insurance broker.
+Fifth, you may be able to find a mortgage life insurance policy that has a premium waiver that goes into effect in the event of disability.
+If you see such a clause it will be important to review exactly what it means with an insurance broker.
 Get your answers in writing.